Skip to content

 The most common data collections in Clojure:

-• {:key "value"} or (hash-map :key "value") - a hash-map with zero or more key value pairs (associative relation)
+• Hash-map literal {:key "value"} or function call (hash-map :key "value") - a hash-map with zero or more key value pairs (associative relation)

-A list () is evaluated as a function call.
-The first element of the list the name of the function to call and additional values are arguments to the function.
+A literal list () expression is evaluated as a function call.
+The first element in the list is the name of the function to call and additional values are arguments to the function (assuming the function takes arguments).

 '(1 2 3) ; => (1 2 3)